the0neWhoKnocks/koa-boilerplate/README.md

-# A boilerplate Node server
+# A boilerplate Koa Node server

 This boiler plate utilizes Koa instead of the standard Express.